theolivenbaum/resin/README.md

 # Resin
 It's a full-text search framework you can reason about.
-It's simplistic and very capable.
+It's simplistic and capable.
 It is not built upon Lucene.

 ##A quick usage guide